You are at the top of the page

 Life at the Tudor court

-The place to see, and be seen
+During the Tudor period, the royal court was the place to see, and be seen

-Wherever the monarch resided, he or she would be surrounded by the court.
-These were people of high rank and their servants.
+In the Tudor period, a monarch's home was the centre of the nation.
+Wherever the king or queen resided, he or she would be surrounded by the court: people of high rank and their servants.

 Mid-length portrait of a man with a hat and a short beard.
 He wears armour-like clothing and a large necklace and his hands are placed in front of him with rings on either finger.